-At dinner in Corinth with my GNO (Girls’ Night Out) group last week – you know who you are – part of the discusslabels1ion centered around the looming inauguration day, and common labels starting popping into the conversation.
+At dinner in Corinth with my GNO (Girls’ Night Out) group last week – you know who you are – part of the discussion centered around the looming inauguration day, and common labels starting popping into the conversation.

 There are so many emotion-laden terms that we use, just around politics, for example…Liberal, Conservative, Feminist, Democrat, Republican, Independent… a maze of words that can just lead to lots of dead ends in understanding…